The Poisson bracket invariant on surfaces: Introduction and results

-\end{theorem} \begin{corollary} Under the same assumption as in \cref{conf_ess}, we have
+\end{theorem} \begin{corollary}[\cite{BT, BLT}] Under the same assumption as in \Cref{conf_ess}, we have

 \end{corollary} \textit{Proof}.
-The first string of inequalities follows from $P_{\F} \ge \sum_{i=1}^N |\{f_i, f_j\}|$ and \cref{conf_ess}.
+The first string of inequalities follows from $P_{\F} \ge \sum_{i \in I} |\{f_i, f_j\}|$ and \Cref{conf_ess}.
 The second inequality follows similarly, observing that $|\{f_i, f_j\}| = 0$ outside $U_j$, so that

-\begin{definition} Let $M$ be a smooth manifold and let $\U$ be a finite open cover on $M$.
-We say that $\U$ is \textbf{localized at points $x_1, \dots, x_m$} if each $U \in \U$ contains at most one of these points.
-For $m \in \N$, we say that $\U$ is \textbf{localized in $m$ points} or \textbf{$m$-localized} if there are $m$ points $x_1, \dots, x_m \in M$ at which $\U$ is localized. \end{definition} \begin{remark} Observe that any open cover is $1$-localized.
-An open cover $\U$ is localized at the points $x_1, \dots, x_m$ if and only if for all $1 \le i,j \le m$, $x_i \in St(x_j)$ implies $x_i = x_j$. \end{remark} As we mentioned, the central idea to our approach is to lift data along symplectic covering maps, and notably to understand how this procedure simplifies the topology of the stars $St(x)$ to the point that they become confined.
-This leads to a proof of the \textit{"star" inequality} that we state next, an inequality which somewhat locates the "Poisson non-commutativity" on the surface and which could also be understood as a generalization of the "essential" estimates. \begin{theorem}["Star" inequality] Let $(M, \omega)$ be a closed symplectic surface equipped with an open cover $\U = \{U_1, \dots, U_N\}$ constituted of open discs in general position, $\F \prec \U$ be a positive collection with $S_{\F} \ge 1$. \begin{itemize} \item If $M$ has genus $g \ge 1$, then for all $x \in M$,
+\QED A central idea in our approach is to lift open covers (by discs) and positive collections along (ramified) symplectic covering maps, since this procedure tends to simplify the topology of the stars $St(x)$ to the point that they become confined, while preserving (or increasing in a controlled way) quantities such as $\|P_{\F}\|$ and $c(\U)$.
+This leads to a proof of the following \textit{star inequality}, which in a sense semi-locates the Poisson non-commutativity on the surface and which could also be understood as a generalization of the essential inequality. \begin{theorem}[Star inequality] Let $(M, \omega)$ be a (possibly open) symplectic surface, $\U = \{U_i\}_{i \in I}$ be a locally finite open cover consisting of open discs in general position and $\F \prec \U$ be a positive collection. \begin{itemize} \item If $M \neq S^2$ and $x \in M$, then $C_{\F}(x) \, \ge \, 1$. \item If $M=S^2$ and $x \in \Gamma_{\U}$, then $C_{\F}(x) \, \ge \, 1$. \item If $M = S^2$ and $\U$ is $m$-localized with $m \ge 3$, say at points $X = \{x_1, x_2, x_3, \dots, x_m\}$, then for any $x \in S^2$,